Ashanth-Ganesh/AI-workflow-studio/README.md

 AI Workflow Studio is a cloud-agnostic visual platform for designing and testing AI workflows.
 This initial vertical slice provides an async FastAPI API, PostgreSQL persistence, OAuth/OIDC login, opaque server-side sessions, and a responsive React authentication UI.

+## Prerequisites

+The local launcher is a PowerShell script and requires:

+- Windows PowerShell or PowerShell 7
+- Python 3.13 (the API supports Python 3.12+, but `setup.ps1` currently creates its environment with Python 3.13)
+- Node.js 24 or a compatible current Node.js LTS release, including npm
+- Docker Desktop (the WSL 2 backend is recommended on Windows)

+`setup.ps1 -InstallDocker` can install Docker Desktop through Winget when it is not already installed.
+Docker Desktop must be opened once to accept its terms.

 ## Run locally

 1. Run the first-time setup script.
 It creates or reuses `.venv`, installs Python and frontend dependencies, and creates `.env` from `.env.example` without overwriting an existing `.env`: